-- Industry experts are valuable contributors that volunteer their time to advise faculty pursuing an Accelerator Award.
-Industry experts engage with the applicant, leveraging their industry and entrepreneurial experience to help the applicant develop milestones that are commercialization focused.
-This helps to ensure that key deliverables and success metrics are aligned with the end-user/customer technology features and/or specifications necessary for commercialization.
-They may assist with identifying vendors or other external resources that are necessary for successful completion of the project.
-Industry experts are encouraged to remain engaged throughout the application process and subsequent project period if a project is selected for an award. - To protect the technology underlying an Accelerator Award application, please submit a request for a confidentiality disclosure agreement (CDA) (also known as a non-disclosure agreement) electronically through Ohio State's online inventor portal, Innovate, prior to engaging in discussions with any industry expert or external party. - Industry experts may not have a financial relationship with the PI or with any consultants or vendors funded by the Accelerator Awards.
-Upon conclusion of the Accelerator Award project, the industry expert will not receive any preferred rights to negotiate for an option or license agreement. - Please visit our website for additional guidance on industry experts.
+- Industry experts are valuable contributors who volunteer their time to advise faculty who are submitting an Accelerator Award proposal.
+Applicants engage with industry experts, leveraging their industry and entrepreneurial experience to guide applicants to develop milestones that are commercialization focused.
+This helps to ensure that key deliverables and success metrics are aligned with the end-user/customer technology features and/or specifications.
+Industry experts may assist with identifying vendors or other external resources that are necessary for successful completion of the project.
+Industry experts are encouraged to remain engaged throughout the application process and funded projects. - To protect the technology underlying an Accelerator Award application, please submit a request for a confidentiality disclosure agreement (CDA) (also known as a non-disclosure agreement) electronically through Ohio State's online inventor portal, Innovate, prior to engaging in discussions with industry experts or external parties. - Industry experts cannot have a financial relationship with the PI or with any consultants or vendors funded by the Accelerator Awards.
+Upon conclusion of the Accelerator Award project, the industry expert will not receive any preferred rights to negotiate for an option or license agreement. - Please see the industry experts webpage for additional guidance.